madanyc/workfront-learn.en/help/administration-and-setup/configure-system-defaults/configure-global-default-project-settings.md

 In this video, you will learn how to:

-* Change a custom status in [!DNL Adobe Workfront]
+* Change a custom status
 * Set global project preferences
 * Create and use schedules